 Shopping for a mortgage has never been easier, thanks to the array of online options.
 Brick and mortar lenders may still be a viable option, but you may find that an online lender has even more to offer.

-Furthermore, exploring online mortgage lenders affords you the opportunity to compare mortgage rates.
-You can also receive customized loan offers to your inbox in minutes.
+Furthermore, exploring online mortgage lenders allows you to compare mortgage rates.
+You can also receive customized mortgage loan offers in your inbox in minutes.
 Even better, you’ll have direct access to a loan officer in case you have questions.